bobaseb/energetically-coherent-computation/index.md

 Binding problem
 - coherence solution to
 - energetic perspective on
+- hierarchical nature of
+- limitations of conscious binding
 - neural mechanisms of
 - physical constraints on
+- reframed through energetic coherence
+- temporal aspects of
 - versus computational solutions

 Bioelectric fields